County proceeds with plan to create public defenders office in the region

 Victoria's County Commissioners Court will again hear about providing legal care for impoverished defendants in local lock-ups at Monday morning's meeting.

-"We are proceeding with that,'' Zeller said Thursday.
+"We are proceeding with that," Zeller said on Thursday.
 "We have the letters of support and this is progressing well.
-This will be a big step for the county.''
+This will be a big step for the county."

 Zeller said he thought the county received five proposals for the resolution.